reeveng/backend_post_it/README.md

 This is a RESTful API for the applications.

-This project is part of the Web Application course for the Bachelor of Applied Informatics at the Ghent University College [HoGent](https://www.hogent.be/en/) (Academic year 2019-2020).
+This project is part of the Web Application IV course for the Bachelor of Applied Informatics at the Ghent University College [HoGent](https://www.hogent.be/en/) (Academic year 2019-2020).

 ---